geoserver/geoserver.github.io/_posts/2026-06-11-geoserver-3-0-0-released.md

    Instructions are provided for how to clean up these now unused files.

-5. The new [OIDC](https://docs.geoserver.org/main/en/user/community/oidc/) plugin is available to take over the responsibilities of the previously available `Keycloak` and `OAuth2` plugins.
+5. The new [OIDC](https://docs.geoserver.org/main/en/user/extensions/oidc/) plugin is now available as a full extension.

+   This plugin takes over the responsibilities of the previously available `Keycloak` and `OAuth2` plugins.
+   For guidance on upgrading please see the detailed  [migration guide](https://docs.geoserver.org/main/en/user/extensions/oidc/migrating/).

 Please see the [upgrade instructions](https://docs.geoserver.org/latest/en/user/installation/upgrade3/) for details.

+### Thanks to the GeoServer 3 Sponsors

+GeoServer 3 would not exist without the organizations and individuals who supported the [GeoServer 3 crowdfunding campaign](/sponsor/gs3-crowdfunding).
+Their sponsorship made this work possible.

+{% include gs3-sponsors.html %}

-### New Context-Driven User Experience
+## New Context-Driven User Experience

 GeoServer 3 features a new "context-driven" user experience, which we really hope you enjoy.